EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 ## 1. Downloading Control Center App

-In order to download Ethereal Engine Control Center app, navigate to **<u>[releases](https://github.com/EtherealEngine/etherealengine-control-center/releases)</u>** page and download the latest version of App.
+In order to download Ethereal Engine Control Center App, navigate to [releases](https://github.com/EtherealEngine/etherealengine-control-center/releases) page and download the latest version of the App.
 On Windows, you will need to download `.exe` while for linux download `AppImage`.

 > On Windows, you will need to allow permission for executing ps1 scripts.
 You can do so by running following command in Powershell with admin privileges ([reference](https://github.com/EtherealEngine/etherealengine-control-center#2-windows-permission-to-run-ps1-scripts)).
 > ```Powershell